• Skip to primary navigation

 Grease a pan (I use butter) and pour the batter evenly into it.
 Bake for about 18 minutes and enjoy!

-Making Cornbread Muffins
+Making Whole Wheat Cornbread Muffins

 You can easily make this recipe into cornbread muffins by pouring the batter into nine spots in a greased muffin tin.
-I prefer and recommend greasing with butter but any oil will work.
+I prefer and recommend greasing with butter, but any oil will work.

 Bake for 15-18 minutes until baked through and enjoy warm if possible.
 You can try the add-ins from

-Cornbread Storage
+Storage

 Add-In Options